 The State Bar of Texas has board certifications that show a distinguished level of expertise in one’s subject matter.
 The State Bar of Texas, as well as the American Bar Association (ABA) also recognize other prominent board certifications such as the National College of DUI Defense’s (NCDD) DUI/DWI board certification.
 This is a true distinction of which to judge a lawyer’s credentials.

 In an age where a lawyer’s website is key in giving the public information about that lawyer and their services, many “for profit” entrepreneurs are raking lawyers over the coals by promising high search engine results for a fee.
 Also, many are touting fee membership to their own websites by promising referrals for certain cases.
 Their fees are exorbitant.
-Some pay per clicks are over $200 for popular search terms (for example: “Dallas DWI Lawyer“).
+Some pay-per-clicks are over $200 for popular search terms (for example: “Dallas DWI Lawyer“).
 All these costs are passed back down to the client through their fees.
 No one service can promise and deliver a constant high search engine rating and steady stream of clients (whose legitimacy is questionable under state bar rules for referrals).
 It is a shame how outrageous these claims and their fees are.
-The search engines are revamping their rules to out such pay for play websites.
+The search engines are revamping their rules to out such pay-for-play websites.

 So where does this lead the public?
-They should realize that when viewing a lawyer’s advertising, questionable declarations (“most feared lawyer’) exhibit the morals of that lawyer.
+To start, they should realize that when viewing a lawyer’s advertising, questionable declarations (“most feared lawyer‘) exhibit the morals of that lawyer.
 Lawyers who contact you because you have submitted information to a website are lawyers who are desperate enough to pay for clients.
 Websites that are at the top of search engines may or may not represent the best lawyers (as most skilled lawyers are busy with their clients and not their websites).
 My advice to the public is to be smart.
 Great lawyers earn a reputation because of their great results (first hand from people, not what is being purported in advertising).
 Any criminal defense lawyer or DWI lawyer who claims to get 90% of their cases “dismissed” or “reduced” is lying.
 These numbers are not possible (a check with the clerk’s office of that lawyer by code and their clients will dispel such myths).

 My Take on Lawyer Selection

 I, for one, am doing my part of helping other lawyers and the public by not participating in such solicitations.
 I refuse to pay for a “title”.
 My accolades are all earned.
 I refuse to pay marketers for clients.
 All my advertising is my own.
 So for the next advertising firm that wants to spend “5 minutes” with me talking about my website, don’t waste your time.
 I would not hire you even if your services were free.
-For all those “pay to play” companies trying to sell me a title or accolade- consult state bar rules.
+Furthermore, all those “pay-to-play” companies trying to sell me a title or accolade should consult state bar rules.
 You should not be doing that.
 It is unfair to the public.
 For members of the public searching for a lawyer in earnest- I hope you have become enlightened.
 Also, I hope you will not perpetuate the frenzy of vultures who prey on lawyers for a buck and thereby mislead you from a true merit based form of selection.
-Most of all, I hope you find a lawyer that represents you and you are happy with.
+Most of all, I hope you find a lawyer that represents you and that you are happy with.